 A minimum of 180 college credits (more in some programs) must be completed.

-The new rule with regard to transfer credit is this: Students may use a maximum of 90 lower division transfer credits, whether from 2-year or 4-year schools, toward the 180 credits required for graduation.
+Students may use a maximum of 90 lower division transfer credits, whether from 2-year or 4-year schools, toward the 180 credits required for graduation.
 However, after a student has been admitted to a University major, additional credits may be allowed when:

 1. the student requests the credit transfer